Chinese espionage in the United States: APT 1

-In December 2009 and January 2010 a cyberattack, known as Operation Aurora, was launched from China on Google and over 20 other companies.
+In December 2009 and January 2010, a cyberattack, known as Operation Aurora, was launched from China on Google and over 20 other companies.
 Google said that the attacks originated from China, and it would "review the feasibility" of its business operations in China as a result of the incident.
 According to Google, at least 20 other companies in a variety of sectors were also targeted by the attacks.
 According to McAfee, "this is the highest profile attack of its kind that we have seen in recent memory."

-In May 2014, a U.S. Federal grand jury indicted five Chinese military officers for cybercrimes and stealing trade secrets.
-It was alleged that the Chinese officers hacked into the computers of six U.S. companies to steal information that would provide an economic advantage to Chinese competitors, including Chinese state-owned enterprises.
-China said that the charges were "made-up", and the indictment would damage trust between the two nations.
-Although the indictments have been called relatively meaningless, they could limit travel by the officers due to U.S. extradition treaties.
+In May 2014, a US federal grand jury indicted five Chinese military officers for cyber espionage and stealing trade secrets.
+It was alleged that the officers hacked into the computers of six US companies to steal information that would provide an economic advantage to Chinese competitors, including Chinese state-owned enterprises.
+The Chinese government claimed that the charges were "made-up", and said that the indictment would damage trust between the two nations.
+Although the indictments have been called relatively meaningless, they could limit travel by the officers due to the US extradition treaties.